KQwQK/cse15l-lab/lab-report-1-week-2.md

 * After that, or if you are not on Windows, look up your CSE15L account using the [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) website.

-* After Lookup, type in `ssh cs15lwi22and@ieng6.ucsd.edu` in your terminal.
+* After Lookup, type in `ssh cs15lwi22and@ieng6.ucsd.edu`(with your account id) in the Vscode terminal, it will show up something like this.
+Type yes, and your password for firs time login.